Nothing bad has ever resulted from asking the question, “Would you like to put an egg on that?”

 No, seriously, the method of covering the pan isn’t something I just pulled out of my head.
 Especially when you add a splash of water, the addition of steam is a brilliant way to get some indirect heat on the yolk and the top of the whites.

-As for the vehicles that help to get this deliciousness from point A (the cardboard carton) to point B (your belly), many cooks consider classic nonstick pans and cast iron skillets to be engaged in a head-to-head race for first place.
+As for the vehicles that help to get this deliciousness from point A (the cardboard carton) to point B (your belly), many cooks consider classic nonstick frying pans (not saute pans, because there is a difference!) and cast iron skillets to be engaged in a head-to-head race for first place.

 I tested both.

 Nonstick pans don’t conduct heat the same way as cast iron, so they’re most efficiently used at lower temperatures.
 I’ve found that a level around medium is their sweet spot.

 Cast irons are known for their ability to retain high heat, so they’re your best bet for creating seriously crispy edges.
 But keep in mind that these heat up more slowly.

 I found that my cast iron pan created more of a rippling effect than the nonstick.
 The bubbles led to a golden-brown bottom on my sunny-side up version that I was absolutely not mad at.